duncanday/Dungeon-Runner/README.md

 The following Designer Suite Features planned are:
 1. Charactermancer (current)
-2. Dungeon (Level) Designer
+2. Dungeon/Level Designer
-3. Narrative Designer
+3. Item Designer
-4. Objective Designer

 # Section 2: Gameplay and Design
 The current framework that all Designer Suite Features (DSFs) will be catered to is within the genre of: 3D RPG FPS (think Destiny).